Best CRM for Construction Companies: 12 Tools Ranked for 2026

 1. Agiled: Best All-in-One CRM for Construction Companies

-Agiled is the only platform on this list that natively combines CRM, project management, invoicing, contracts, time tracking, client portals, scheduling, HR, and workflow automation in a single tool.
-For construction firms that are tired of stitching together five or six separate apps (one for bids, another for scheduling, another for invoicing), Agiled eliminates that complexity at a fraction of the combined cost.
+Agiled is the only platform on this list that natively combines CRM, project management, invoicing, contracts with e-signatures, time tracking, client portals, scheduling, HR, and workflow automation in a single tool.
+For contractors who are tired of paying for and stitching together five separate apps, one for bids, another for scheduling, another for invoicing, another for documents, Agiled removes that overhead.

-• Client portal for stakeholders -- Give property owners, architects, and project managers a branded login to view project progress, approve change orders, download documents, and pay invoices
+• Client portal -- Branded portal for owners, architects, and lenders to view project status, approve change orders, and pay invoices from a phone

-• Time tracking for crews -- Built-in timers that flow into billable invoices.
-Track hours by project, phase, or individual crew member
+• Time tracking -- Crew timers that flow into billable invoices, with hours tracked by project, phase, or individual

-• HR and payroll -- Manage crew rosters, attendance, leave, payroll, and org charts.
-Useful for companies with 10+ field employees
+• HR and payroll -- Manage crew rosters, attendance, leave, payroll, and org charts for companies with 10+ field employees

-• Workflow automation -- Set triggers like "when deal moves to Won, create project from template and send client portal invite"
+• Workflow automation -- "When deal moves to Won, create project from template, send portal invite, generate retainer invoice"

-• AI agents -- Draft proposals, scope summaries, and follow-up emails using context-aware AI
+• AI agents -- Draft scope summaries, follow-up emails, and proposal narratives from project context

 Tradeoff: Agiled is a horizontal business management platform, not a construction-only tool.
-It does not include construction-specific features like material takeoff lists, plan markup, or equipment tracking that dedicated platforms like Procore offer.
+It does not include construction-specific extras like material takeoff lists, plan markup, or equipment GPS tracking.
+If your day-to-day depends on those, pair Agiled with a takeoff tool (PlanSwift, Stack) or use Procore.

 2. Buildertrend: Purpose-Built for Residential Builders

-Buildertrend is the go-to CRM and project management platform for home builders, remodelers, and residential specialty contractors.
-It merges sales pipeline management with daily operations: scheduling, selections, change orders, warranty tracking, and client communication happen in one system.
+Buildertrend is the most widely adopted CRM and project management platform for home builders, remodelers, and residential specialty contractors.
+It merges sales pipeline management with daily operations, scheduling, selections, change orders, warranty tracking, and client communication, in one system designed around how custom homes and remodels actually run.

 Key features for construction:

-• Pre-construction sales pipeline with proposal and estimate tools
+• Pre-construction sales pipeline with proposal, estimate, and bid templates

-• Daily logs, to-do lists, and scheduling for field crews
+• Daily logs, to-do lists, and crew scheduling for the field

-• Client-facing portal with selections, photos, and real-time updates
+• Client portal with photos, schedules, and change order approvals

-• Financial tools: budgeting, change orders, purchase orders, invoicing
+• Financial tools: budgeting, change orders, purchase orders, progress billing

-• Subcontractor portal for bid requests and scheduling
+• Subcontractor portal with bid requests and scheduling

-Tradeoff: The $299/mo minimum is steep for companies under $1M in annual revenue.
-The interface has a learning curve; teams report 2-4 weeks to reach full adoption.
-Not ideal for commercial GCs or heavy civil contractors.
+Tradeoff: The $299/month minimum is steep for companies under $1M in revenue.
+The interface has a learning curve; teams report 2 to 4 weeks before adoption sticks.
+Not designed for commercial GCs, civil contractors, or service-only trades.

 3. Procore: Enterprise-Grade for Large General Contractors

 Procore is the industry standard for large construction companies that need a unified platform across preconstruction, project management, financials, and field operations.
-Its CRM module (Procore Construction Network + Bid Management) handles lead tracking, bid invitations, prequalification, and pipeline reporting.
+Its CRM and Bid Management modules handle lead tracking, bid invitations, prequalification, and pipeline reporting for ENR-ranked GCs and growing commercial contractors.

 Key features for construction:

-• Project financials with budget tracking and forecasting
+• Project financials with budget tracking, forecasting, and AIA-style billing

-• Field productivity tools (daily reports, inspections, safety)
+• Field productivity tools (daily reports, inspections, safety observations)

 Tradeoff: Procore is overkill (and overpriced) for companies under 50 employees or under $5M in revenue.
-Its CRM capabilities are secondary to its project management strength.
-If your primary need is sales pipeline management, Procore is not the right tool.
+Its CRM features are secondary to its project management strength.
+If your primary need is a sales pipeline, look elsewhere.

 4. JobNimbus: Strongest for Roofing and Exterior Trades